Contract for a completed piece of work

 • 95Da30345: Where the repair may be compelled, the principal may elect to seek compensation instead of the repair.
 The actual cost of repair may be claimed.
 If there is other loss, that may also be claimed.

 • Where the principal elects to seek compensation, can the contractor “insist” upon repair?
-Probably no. The contractor can limit the amount of damage award to the actual cost of repair.
+Probably not.
+The contractor can limit the amount of damage award to the actual cost of repair.

 • Termination: if the defect of the completed (stage of) work defeats the purpose of the contract, the principal may terminate the contract.
 Art.
 668.